Princess in the Palace

 Princess in the Palace is a Philippine television drama comedy series broadcast by GMA Network.
-Directed by Mike Tuviera, it stars Ryzza Mae Dizon, Aiza Seguerra and Eula Valdez.
-It premiered on September 21, 2015 on the network's afternoon line up replacing The Ryzza Mae Show.
+Directed by Mike Tuviera, it stars Ryzza Mae Dizon in the title role.
+It premiered on September 21, 2015 on the network's afternoon line up.
 The series concluded on June 10, 2016 with a total of 187 episodes.
-It was replaced by Calle Siete in its timeslot.

 Premise

 Princess Cruz, is found following an accident and adopted by Leonora Clarissa Jacinto, the President of the Philippines.